CarstenKoenig/RemmiDemmi/presentation/slides/index.md

 			Bewertung         = bewertung
 	      })

+' Kombonierbar: check
+' Leserlich/Ease of use ...

 ***

-# Einschug - applikativer Funktor
+# applikativer Funktor

 ---